 If a staff member believes they have suffered any such treatment, they should inform their manager – or suitable other person – immediately.
 If the matter is not remedied they should raise it formally through the organisation’s grievance procedure.

 Online tool to help employees decide how to raise their concern – Employees Online Tool for Raising Concerns, Whistleblowing Hotline Speak Up.

 Appendix 2: Useful Organisations

-Blowing the whistle: list of prescribed people and bodies – is a list of the prescribed persons and bodies.
+Whistleblowing: list of prescribed people and bodies – contains a list of the prescribed persons and bodies.

-Public Concern at Work – a charity which provides free independent legal advice to staff and others who wish to raise concerns about the workplace.
+Protect; Speak up, Stop harm – a UK whistleblowing charity which provides free independent legal advice to staff and others who wish to raise concerns about the workplace.